 A Brief Analysis of Dave Chappelle’s ‘Unforgiven’ Video

 Back in 2005, at the beginning of the production of the third season of the show, Chappelle left set walking away from the show, the contract that bound him to it, and the $50 million that Comedy Central offered him to complete it.
 He took a trip to Africa which erupted a media circus of various outlets describing him as “crazy”.
-Why Chappelle walked away from the show and so much money as always been highly speculated, but one thing was for sure – the future of his career seemed incredibly uncertain.
-Fortunately for comedy, Dave Chappelle doesn’t give up easily – he made an official, illustrious comeback to stand up 2014, and since then, he has managed to grow into on of the best and highest paid comedians doing it today.
+Why Chappelle walked away from the show and so much money has always been highly speculated, but one thing was for sure – the future of his career seemed incredibly uncertain.
+Fortunately for comedy, Dave Chappelle doesn’t give up easily – he made an official, illustrious comeback to stand up in 2014, and since then, he has managed to grow into one of the best and highest-paid comedians doing it today.

 The Greatest Storyteller of All Time

 Within the past few years, Chappelle’s stand-up has gotten so much more polished, insightful, existential, and deep.
 But above all, he has become something of a master storyteller.
 And it is through that storytelling that he is able to bring audiences around to his way of thinking and perceiving the world.
 His retelling of the story of Emmett Till from his special ‘Equanimity’ was one of the first times this new talent truly set in for me.
 Although it was a story I’ve heard plenty of times growing up as a young black kid, it was someone more chilling the way he told it, so much so that it was as if I heard it for the first time.

 This bold storytelling comes into play in ‘Unforgiven’.
 He uses a few personal tales to help justify his overall point, which is that while Comedy Central wasn’t doing anything wrong by making beaucoup money from “his” show that was contractually theirs, it doesn’t exactly make it right.